ARMY APPRENTICES SCHOOL

 3rd /9th LIGHT HORSE/SOUTH AUSTRALIAN MOUNTED RIFLES

-Formed in 1948 to carry on the tradition to South Australia’s previous Light Horse Regiments.
+Formed in 1948 to carry on the tradition of South Australia’s previous Light Horse Regiments.
 It has gone through armour, anti-tank, cavalry and light cavalry incarnations, and was reduced to a squadron in 1976.

 8th/13th VICTORIAN MOUNTED RIFLES